-Spicy, savory, and smoky, this chipotle barbecue glaze gives grilled chicken a new dimension.
-Prunes deepen the caramelization of the chicken, making it hard not to reach for seconds.
-Extra glaze can be used on grilled or roasted vegetables and refrigerated for up to 1 week.
+Spicy chipotle barbecue sauce gives grilled chicken new dimension.
+Prunes deepen the caramelization of the sauce, making it hard not to reach for seconds.
+Use extra sauce on grilled or roasted vegetables.

 Yield: 4 servings